michaeljblum/blog_itp/content/posts/RWET-final.md

 I haven't read it all, or even close really, and from a quick scroll-through, I can see that there are a couple moments of breakdown and glitching (model tumbles on a word for a bit).
 But overall, I quite like what I've read.

+Here's what I read at the RWET Final Presentation event:

+>								All is going well the sky is
+>                               shifting in an instant  But for me I
+>                               mustn’t have been the first time I was
+>                               caught up too hastily in these strange
+>                               undertakings.
+And that black sky dims
+>                              tired of me  I got up early There I was,
+>                               in the first hour of my Olympic quest,
+>                              and at the first sign of being, and then
+>                              as soon as the lights went out, and then
+>                               by chance too, by accident, so that it
+>                               was not clear what I was doing there,
+>                                that is, where I was sitting when my
+>                               plane rose and what I was doing there.
+>                               And that black sky dims tired of me  I
+>                               did not know what I was sitting there,
+>                              standing still.
+But I may well have been
+>                              tired of me  And I will never forget the
+>                              feeling of seeing the woman But I do not
+>                               think I took part in the programme, or
+>                              at least in my mind how to describe it.
+>                               Was she not the one from whom the sun
+>                                set?
+The moon is watching the sky is
+>                               dark  But for me the time trial I took
+>                              part in The woman in the black fidgeting
+>                                 in the dark, on the left, her hair
+>                               unkempt and her eyes closed, I think.
+>                              I’m sorry. sighing up through the heavy
+>                                 air the moon is watching  We were
+>                                looking forward to the day when the
+>                               tribunal would see what we’re doing I
+>                               felt obliged to give her evidence, and
+>                               to give the reasons for why I’m unable
+>                              today to make use of her limited memory.
+>                              tired of me won the medal double  That’s
+>                              why I got up early and got up early Was
+>                               it possible then, in my mind, that the
+>                              woman in the blue scarf in the corner of
+>                                my memory, the one from whom the sun
+>                              came, was sitting still, still, as if by
+>                                 magic, in my memory, with only the
+>                                scarred thing from which the sun had
+>                               come, standing still, still, as if he
+>                              were speaking. was not there when I was
+>                              in the green and gold.
+But for all that
+>                               I took part in the trial I did not try
+>                              to tell her a thing And it was the green
+>                                I had forgotten, my memory, that was
+>                               forgotten, my understanding blank.
+Was
+>                               not he also watching the Olympic game?
+>                              The Green sighing up the steep hill  We
+>                               did not try to tell her a thing No. I
+>                              say too. sighing up the steep hill tired
+>                               of me  We had to get through the night
+>                              in one go To put it politely. the Green
+>                              won the gold  The day and night champion
+>                                It was a grey, unkempt scarf, in the
+>                                  shape of a man, and the man was
+>                               barefoot.
+Was not he also watching the
+>                               Olympic game?